New Law Benefiting Texas Families Who Are Accident Victims

 The new law applies to certain health benefit plans that pay medical bills and expenses for people after an accident.
 Some time ago, Texas had a legal doctrine called the “make whole doctrine” which allowed injury victims some amount of equity when the insurance available to them after an accident was insufficient to cover medical expenses and also human damages such as pain and suffering or incapacity.
 Unfortunately, recent case law seriously limited the doctrine, putting Texas families is a very difficult spot after some accidents.

-Prior to this new law, that scenario was almost impossible for an accident victim with a serious injuries and substantial medical subrogation to navigate.
-Texas families still need help when their health insurer refuses to pay medical bills after an accident, from hospitals what over-bill accident victims with out health issuance and from allowing drunk drivers to benefit from Texas families personal responsibility in having health insurance.
+Prior to this law, that scenario was almost impossible for an accident victim with serious injuries and substantial medical subrogation to navigate.
+Texas families still need help when their health insurer refuses to pay medical bills after an accident, from hospitals that over-bill accident victims without health issuance and from allowing drunk drivers to benefit from Texas family’s personal responsibility in having health insurance.

-The law amends CHAPTER 140 of the Civil Practice and Remedies Code.
-You can read the bill by clicking below.
+The law amends the Civil Practice and Remedies Code Chapter 140.

 If you have questions about a personal injury insurance claim, feel free to call Baumgartner Law Firm for a no-obligation consultation about your rights and options.